When two of the most prominent car designers recently left their posts, each left a ‘legacy’ awkward SUV model behind. Coincidence?

 Most commentators were astonished when Luc Donckerwolke, one of the most high-profile design directors at Volkswagen Group, decided to leave the German giant behind and join Hyundai’s nascent Genesis brand.
 Was it the allure of receiving the call of his former boss, Peter Schreyer, that made him leave his post as Bentley’s chief designer and depart for South Korea?
 Or was it simply a matter of giant paycheques changing hands?

-VW Media Services reports that Stefan Sielaff is to take over as design chief following the departure of Loc Donckerwolke.
+VW Media Services reports that Stefan Sielaff is to take over as design chief following the departure of Luc Donckerwolke.

 As Lincoln’s Simon Woodhouse gets a quilted leather handbag in the chops courtesy of his Bentley opposite number, are the designer gloves off for good?

-This week’s hissy-fit from Bentley’s Luc Donckerwolke is interesting for several reasons.
+This week’s pique-fest courtesy of Bentley’s Luc Donckerwolke is interesting for a number of reasons.
 Firstly, it breaks a tacit understanding that rival stylists do not publicly criticise one another’s work.
-Secondly, it prompts the question; is it possible to claim ownership of a style?
-For those who missed it, the spat came about following Ford’s announcement of the Lincoln Continental concept at the New York motor show.
-In the aftermath of the unveiling, Bentley’s Donckerwolke Continue reading “Continental Drift”
+Secondly, it prompts the question, is it possible to Continue reading “Continental Drift”